gitbritt/3D_Printer_Software/README.md

 		The test passed.
 		Adding more tests at the moment--

-	Created Several of the Charts for lab 3.
+	-Created Several of the Charts for lab 3.
-	Finished all Bust the last Charts
+	-Finished all Bust the last Charts
+	-